sdisalvo-crd/your-own-wallet/README.md

 }
 ```

-11. We can now generate our private key.
-In the same file, add the following imports:
+We are now ready to generate our private key.
+In the same file, add the following import lines at the top:

 ```
 import { Bip32PrivateKey } from '@emurgo/cardano-serialization-lib-browser';